Cowboys beat Tampa Bay 26-24 as Baker Mayfield and the Bucs lose control of their playoff fate

 Lamb, who has been battling a bum right shoulder most of the season, came down hard on it again on a 52-yard catch in the second quarter.
 After going to the bench, Lamb returned for a catch underneath and fought his way inside the 1-yard line to set up Ezekiel Elliott’s plunge for a 20-7 Dallas lead.

-Lamb finished with 105 yards after getting 100 before the break a week after going for 105 first-half yards against Carolina.
+Lamb finished with 105 yards after getting 100 before the break a week after going for 105 first-half yards, and 116 total, in a 30-14 victory at Carolina.
+Rush threw for 292 yards with a 10-yard TD to Jalen Tolbert in the first quarter.

 Mayfield needed less than a minute on a drive to his 11-yard touchdown pass to Jalen McMillan in the final minute of the first half, but the Cowboys answered with Aubrey’s second 58-yard field goal on the final play before the break for a 23-14 lead.